hadasbrgr/AdvancedProgramming2/Services, logger, server, controller and handler/README.md

 .App.config in the file
 Below is a list of the entries to be stored there (all entries are String type):

-1.Handler - contains a list of paths to listening folders, separated by;
+1.Handler - contains a list of paths to listening folders, separated by ;

 2. InputDir - The path of the folder where all images are stored by year And months as well as the Thumbnails folder.

 3. SourceName - The source name to be given to the Logger Event, Service

 4.LogName - The log name to be given to the Logger Event that we defined in the Service Its value will be: ImageServiceLog

 5 .ThumbnailSize - The size of the Thumbnail image